offalynne/Input/docs/5.2/Steamworks.md

 1. Remapping gamepad input to keyboard and mouse for games that do not include gamepad support
 2. Normalizing gamepads and offering extended device features for games that do include gamepad support
-3. Exclusive handling of gamepads through Steamworks API for games solely or primarily distributed through Steam
+3. Exclusive handling of gamepads through Steamworks API for games solely or primarily distributed through Steam (Custom Configuration)

 Since the Input library aims to provide comprehensive cross-platform gamepad support and does not solely rely on Steam, use case #2 is relevant, referred to as [Steam Input Gamepad Emulation](https://partner.steamgames.com/doc/features/steam_controller/steam_input_gamepad_emulation_bestpractices).